 And it is very likely that, if we have embarked on this pathway to Hothouse Earth during the second half of the twenty-first century, we will find ourselves unable to alter it.
 Another group of the climate-science consensus documents are the periodic, comprehensive five-year assessments issued by a large group of scientists assembled under the auspices of the Intergovernmental Panel on Climate Change (IPCC).
 In their Fifth Assessment Report (2014) we read: "Many aspects of climate change and associated impacts will continue for centuries, even if anthropogenic emissions of greenhouse gases are stopped.
 The risks of abrupt or irreversible changes increase as the magnitude of the warming increases."
-But, of course, they could be wrong about this too.

-Waiting to see whether or not we should worry about causing irreversible changes in the earth's climate system is making a wager on the future.
+Waiting indefinitely to see whether or not we have reason to worry about causing irreversible changes in the earth's climate system is making a wager on the future.
 It is a bet, not a simple recognition of a perfectly obvious truth, because at the present time, or even sometime later, there cannot be complete certainty in the predictions made by climate scientists.
-To repeat, the scientists may possibly be wrong - either about human interference with the climate system, or about the predicted impacts by 2100 or thereabouts (including severe droughts and reductions in food supply, dieback of forests, serious flooding along coastlines), or both.
 Those who are not expert in the methods and results of climate science, as most of us are not, have to make a guess about whether the consensus view of this science is right or wrong.
 This guess amounts to nothing less than making a bet on whether there is a need to take specific steps so as to avoid a possible Hothouse Earth pathway.
 It is in essence a simple and straightforward wager.
 Choosing one side or the other does not require each of us, individually, to have the skills needed to fully understand the scientific theory of climate forcing or the quality of the evidence-base that has been assembled in order to validate it.
-Rather, all we need do is decide whether or not to put our trust in the enterprise of modern science.
+Rather, all we need do is to simply decide whether or not to put our trust in the enterprise of modern science.